teatall/blog.dastle.net/_posts/2018-07-06-chiang-mai.md

 layout: post
 title: "Chiang Mai of Thailand"
 date: 2018-07-06
+abstract: "To be frank, Chiang Mai has always been my favorite city"
 ---

 To be frank, Chiang Mai has always been my favorite city.